 I’ve been working with our talented group of AE’s (Application Engineers), consultants and support team members in developing Revit models for testing and demonstration datasets over the past several months.
-One of the things that are customers are dealing with on a daily basis in terms of both Revit floorplans and AutoCAD floorplans is the idea of room numbering conventions.
+One of the things that our customers are dealing with on a daily basis in terms of both Revit floorplans and AutoCAD floorplans is the idea of a cubicle and room numbering system.
 I have some experience in this area as I worked for the Office of Space Management as an analyst in the 90’s and also managed our database of over 700 floor plans.
 Below is a model and some general guidelines that might help you create an office room numbering system that is quick, easy, and straightforward.
 These guidelines hit majority of the most common layouts that you will encounter but won’t hit them all.
-You can contact me at firstname.lastname@example.org if you have questions or comments!
+You can contact me at email@example.com if you have questions or comments!

 Floors – Floors will be numbered with a 2 digit standard starting with 01 for the first floor and continuing up.
 This will handle all cases where buildings are less than 100 stories tall which represents the vast majority of buildings that are constructed.
 A 3 digit exception can be used for buildings exceeding 99 stories.

 Basements – Floors below grade or below floor 01 are to be considered basements or sub-basement floors.
 These floors will be begin with floor B1 and continue downward as B2, B3, BX etc.

 Mezzanines – A mezzanine is defined as a partial floor between two floors.
 Mezzanines will use a 2 character code starting with M which is then followed by the number of the floor which is directly below it.
 In the example of a mezzanine between the second and third floors of a building the mezzanine would be designated as floor M2.